Wizard Barristers: Butterfly Law Office

 Mitsuhisa is a prosecutor of the Court of Magic, but resigns when he awakened as a wizard and joins the law firm.
-He has long white hair and green eyes.
-His magic is to create fast streams of water from thin air.
+He creates fast streams of water from thin air.
 He works alongside Cecil in a murder case, in which a girl named Mayu Saotome killed a manager named Ken Oizumi, who killed his employee and Mayu's lover Masato Namase.